heimrichhannot/contao-privacy/README.md

 2. Update your database and clear your caches.
 3. Now you have the new menu entry "privacy" in the Contao menu on the left

+## Existing bundles supporting Contao Privacy Bundle

+We already implemented support for some of our bundles:

+- [heimrichhannot/contao-formhybrid](https://github.com/heimrichhannot/contao-formhybrid): This bundle offers the functionality to create DCA-powered forms in the frontend including callbacks, input types, email handling, and so on.
+By installing Contao Privacy Bundle you also get a checkbox for adding protocol entries after form submission.

 ## Usage

 ### The privacy protocol